 The NCSX plans, established in the early 2000s, for reuse of existing legacy equipment will be re-visited to ensure that QUASAR can be a fully-utilized facility with a high level of availability.
-In the case of the neutral beam injection (NBI) heating system, the NCSX plan was to refurbish the system of four beams that were originally built around 1978 for the PBX experiment; however, the cost of this solution has risen due to obsolescence of key components.
-A concern is that repair or replacement of some high-voltage power supply components may be difficult due to their age.
-Beam line costs would include new accel supplies and a new standalone liquid helium system (commercially available) to avoid the high operating costs and losses of the formerly planned liquid helium batch-transfer system.
-New, commerciallyavailable JET-type sources will be considered in lieu of refurbishing the PBX sources.
+In the case of the neutral beam injection (NBI) heating system, the NCSX plan was to refurbish the system of four beams that were originally built around 1978 for the PBX experiment; however, the cost of this solution has risen due to the need to replace obsolete components with new equipment for efficient and reliable operation.
 An alternative is to procure an entirely new NBI system, which would provide options for pulse lengths longer than the 0.3 - 0.5 second limit of the PBX beams, and would likely offer higher availability.
 A key task for the QUASAR planning phase will be the careful quantitative evaluation of the costs and risks of these options.
 Similarly, other NCSX legacy equipment choices to be examined include vacuum pumping equipment, magnet power supplies, and diagnostic equipment.
 It is expected that the original choices will be validated in some cases, while new or partially new solutions may be needed in others.